Bert and Ernie: Characteristics

+Appearances in spin-off series

+From Sesame Street season 3 (1971-1972) until season 21 (1989-1990) He and Ernie starred in a daily segment called "Caveman Days".
+Bert was one of the hosts of the show Play With Me Sesame.
+Three computer game regular segments that he hosted was "Pigeon Patterns", "Oatmeal Art", and "Perfect Pairs".
+He and Ernie also star in the claymation series Bert and Ernie's Great Adventures, which aired as inserts on Sesame Street beginning in Season 39.

 Ernie

 Ernie was originally performed by Jim Henson from 1969 until his death in 1990.
-Steve Whitmire then played Ernie, beginning in 1993, following Henson's death, until 2014, followed by Billy Barkhurst until 2017.
+Steve Whitmire then played Ernie, beginning in 1992, following Henson's death, until 2014, followed by Billy Barkhurst until 2017.
 Currently, the character is performed by Peter Linz.

 Ernie is a spongy "live hand puppet", meaning that while operating the head of the puppet with his right hand, the puppeteer inserts his left hand into a T-shaped sleeve, capped off with a glove that matches the fabric "skin" of the puppet, thus "becoming" the left arm of the puppet.
-A second puppeteer usually provides the right arm.
+A second puppeteer usually animates the right arm.

 Ernie's performance of "Rubber Duckie," wherein he sings affectionately about his squeaking toy duck and the joy it brings him during bath time, became a modest mainstream hit, reaching No. 16 on the Billboard Hot 100 in September 1970.

 Appearances in spin-off series

+From Sesame Street season 3 (1971-1972) until season 21 (1989-1990) He and Bert starred in a daily segment called "Caveman Days".
+From Sesame Street season 30 (1998-1999) until season 32 (2001), Ernie and the kids starred in a daily segment called "Ernie's Show and Tell".
 From Sesame Street season 33 (2002) until season 36 (2005), Ernie and Big Bird starred in a daily segment called "Journey to Ernie".
 Ernie was one of the hosts of the show Play with Me Sesame, where he was occasionally performed by John Tartaglia during the second season.
-One regular segment that he hosted was "Ernie Says", a variation of the game Simon Says.
+Two regular segments that he hosted was "Ernie Says", a variation of the game Simon Says, and He played on a computer in Ducks in a Row.
 He and Bert also star in the claymation series Bert and Ernie's Great Adventures, which aired as inserts on Sesame Street beginning in season 39.

-Characteristics

-Ernie has a characteristic chuckling laugh (a trait he shares with his baby cousin, Ernestine), and he also has his signature pronunciation of the word "again" (ay-gain).
-He is a friend and roommate of Bert; they share an apartment on Sesame Street.
-Ernie's appearance and clothing contrast with Bert, as he is the shorter and more round of the pair, and he wears a red and blue shirt with horizontal stripes, blue jeans, and red and white sneakers.
-Whereas Bert's shirt has vertical stripes, and Bert has a tall, narrow head while Ernie's is wider than it is high.
-Additionally, Ernie has no visible eyebrows, while Bert displays a pronounced unibrow.
-Physically, Ernie represents a human, with orange skin, and a red nose.

-Ernie is known for his fondness for baths with his Rubber Duckie and for trying to learn to play the saxophone.
-Ernie is also known for keeping Bert awake at night, for reasons such as wanting to play the drums, wanting to count something (like sheep), to observe something like a blackout, or even because he is waiting for his upstairs neighbor to drop his shoes.